JCGrnm/GoTouchGrass-/README.md

 # 🌿 **GoTouchGrass()** 🌿

-Click here for the [Live Demo 🌱](https://jcgrnm.github.io/GoTouchGrass-/)
+## Click here for the [Live Demo 🌱](https://jcgrnm.github.io/GoTouchGrass-/)

 GoTouchGrass() is a fun little app that invites you to do one thing: go outside, snap a photo outside and find out if it’s grass or not!

+⚠️ Heads up!
+(FOR NOW) This app doesn't *really* know what grass looks like — it learns from whatever you teach it.
+So yes, if you call your face "grass" five times, it'll believe you.
+Use it as a silly excuse to step outside! 🌿😄

 **Why GoTouchGrass()?**
 As devs, we spend a lot of time indoors.